Scorpaena brasiliensis: Distribution and habitat

 This species occurs in the Americas, in the Atlantic Ocean of Virginia, in the United States, north of the Gulf of Mexico, including the Greater and Lesser Antilles, to South of Brazil.
 This species has been reported in Bermudas, but has not been seen there since 1927.
 They mainly live on soft bottoms and coral reefs, from the coastline to depths of 100 meters, in bays, ports, continental shelves.

 Venom

 These fish are venomous and can pose danger to humans, and they must be handled with care.
 The venom is located along the spines on the dorsal, pelvic and anal fins.
 The venom contains neurotoxins, cytotoxins, and potent hemotoxins.
 Envenomation results in intense and immediate pain, with swelling that radiates to the groin or armpit, which can last for several hours.
 Systemic symptoms are characterized by sweating, pallor, nausea, vomiting, diarrhea, heart problems, unconsciousness, shock and occasionally death.

 Utilization

 Scorpaena brasiliensis is traded in the aquarium trade.
-In the Caribbean this species supports a minor artisanal fishery, it is caught using beach nets and as a bycatch intrawl fisheries for shrimp.
-The flesh is considered palatable, although it is not normall seen in commercial markets.
+In the Caribbean this species supports a minor artisanal fishery, it is caught using beach nets and as a bycatch in trawl fisheries for shrimp.
+The flesh is considered palatable, although it is not normally seen in commercial markets.